Skip to Main Content

 2. Letter of support from the Dean of the medical school

-• The letter of support will need to include verification that student is in the final year of medical school and current class rank.
+• The letter of support will need to include verification that student is in the final year of medical school and that the student is in good academic standing

-• The dean's letter must be written on the medical school's stationary, with the original school seal, the dean's original signature and e-mail address.
+• The letter of support must be written on the medical school's official letter head/stationary, with the original school seal, the dean's original signature and e-mail address.

-• The dean's letter must include the applicants current class ranking, should class ranking not be available your home institution will need to provide a letter indicating rank is not given.
+• The letter of support must include the applicants current class ranking, should class ranking not be available your home institution will need to provide a letter indicating rank is not given.

-• The letter must be in English or accompanied by an English translation.
+• The letter of support must be in English or accompanied by an English translation.

 3. Copy of student’s current transcript